(Z02.7) Issue of medical certificate

 How does a doctor diagnose

-• Order laboratory tests such as blood tests or urine tests
+• Order laboratory tests, such as blood tests, urine tests, and imaging tests.

 Treatment and Medical Assistance